helgatrue/cypress-demoblaze-tests/README.md

 npx cypress run
 ```

-On this screen click on E2E Testing.
+On this screen, click on E2E Testing.
 Chrome browser is used by default:
 ![Image](docs/image2.png)

 On the following screen, you will see the test suites to run.
 You can select the one you want to try, and it will start its execution:
 ![Image](docs/image3.png)

-On the left you will see a list of test cases and the status of each one:
+On the left, you will see a list of test cases and the status of each one:
 ![Image](docs/image4.png)